UNICEF-AFRILEARN/documentation/docs/contributing.md

 # Code of conduct

+> Responsibilities

+> Ensure cross-platform compatibility for every change that's accepted.
+Windows, Mac, Debian & Ubuntu Linux.

-Create issues for any major changes and enhancements that you wish to make.
+> Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.

-Don't add any classes to the codebase unless absolutely needed.
+> Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.

-Keep feature versions as small as possible, preferably one new feature per version.
+> Keep feature versions as small as possible, preferably one new feature per version.

-Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
+> Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 # Your First Contribution